YWebCA/EloquentYWeb/README.md

 In general, remember to make commits when you have finished a bite-sized problem.
 The goal is to move from working state, to working state&mdash;do not commit while your code is broken.
 Do not make huge commits.

+Make sure your last commit is the way you want it with

+    git show

 When you're done with your branch, merge it into your local master and push all your changes to your remote origin (your fork of EloquentYWeb out on GitHub):

     git checkout master